quq99/quq99-site/content/blog/2019-05/vimmap.md

-# Get rid of <esc>
+# Get rid of "\<esc>"

 Now come back to the problem I have, the touch bar.
-I feel really uncomfortable to use <esc> to switch between `normal` mode and `insert` mode.
+I feel really uncomfortable to use "\<esc>" to switch between `normal` mode and `insert` mode.
 So I add the following lines to my `.vimrc` file.

 ```c
 let mapleader=','